pluto/parser-attestor/README.md

 ## Repo Structure
 The repository is currently new and being organized as follows:
- - `src/`
+- `src/bin`: binaries
-    - Example Rust code to test against circom circuits.
-    - Used for doing witness generation
+  - `witness`: Used for doing witness generation
- - `circuits/`
+  - `codegen`: Used for generating extractor circuits based on input
-    - Has current implementation of circuits
+- `circuits/`: Has current implementation of circuits
+  - `http`: HTTP parser and extractor
+  - `json`: JSON parser and extractor
+  - `utils`: utility circuits
+  - `test`: circuit tests
+- `examples`: reference examples for JSON and HTTP parsers

 ## Instructions